avarghesein/PyCompilePackage/README.md

 # PyCompilePackage
-Lightweight Python Pre Compiler and Packager (As a single Package), with Added Support for Libraries having C/C++ extensions. e.g. Numpy
+Lightweight Python Pre Compiler and Packager (As a single Package), with Added Support for Dependencies having C/C++ extensions. e.g. Numpy

 A Picture is Worth a Thousand Words